httptoolkit/http-encoding/README.md

 Each method accepts a buffer and returns a promise for a buffer.

+## Streaming methods

+This library also supports streaming decoding, using web de(compression) streams wherever possible.

+* `createGzipStream`
+* `createGunzipStream`

 ## Browser usage

 To use this in a browser, you'll need to use a bundler (e.g. Webpack) that can include standard Node.js polyfill packages, you may need to install those polyfill packages, and your bundler needs to support bundling WebAssembly (e.g. Webpack v4+).

 In Webpack v4 this should all work automatically.
-In Webpack v5 this will require explicit dependencies and configuration.
+In Webpack v5 and most other builders this will require explicit dependencies and configuration.
 See this package's own [test webpack config](./karma.conf.js#L14-L44) and [dev dependencies](./package.json) for a working example.

 Brotli and Zstandard are only supported in runtime environments that support WebAssembly.
 All WebAssembly packages are loaded on-demand and only when native methods (e.g. Node's `zlib.brotli*`) are not available.